claudio-vieira/bimm-kmp-challenge-base/README.md

 <img src="https://github.com/user-attachments/assets/092d93a4-e311-4644-b222-464d6a0fda80" width="240" height="532" />
 <img src="https://github.com/user-attachments/assets/9674c792-3894-40d9-9d9e-cf378ae9ae58" width="240" height="532" />

-# Project is using the desinger Mock.io(https://designer.mocky.io) to fake the information instead of using json
+# Project is using the desinger Mocky.io(https://designer.mocky.io) to fake the information instead of using json
+# WARNING!!
+The Mocky.io can remove the data.
+In this case, create a new API mock following their documentation and change the url on Variables object on Utils.kt

 # What you need